 The first major US city begins to operate

 In December 2019, Kansas City (Missouri), became the first major US city in which, after a unanimous vote in the city council, a universal, system-wide, free tariff scheme was introduced.
 Traveling by bus previously cost travelers $ 1,50 per trip or $ 50 for a monthly pass.

-This move was a top priority for the newly elected Kansas City Mayor Quinton Lucas, who relied on a combination of staff and private funds to make his Transit Without Tariff program a reality.
-In a recent speech, he spoke in detail that the Kansas City Transportation Authority allocated nearly $ 5 million, and the Blue Cross and Kansas City Blue Shield allocated nearly $ 1 million.
+The move was a top priority for newly elected Kansas City Mayor Quinton Lucas, who relied on a mix of state and private funds to make his Tariff Free Transit program a reality.
+In a recent speech, he detailed that the Kansas City Transportation Authority has allocated nearly $ 5 million, and the Kansas City Blue Cross and Blue Shield have allocated almost $ 1 million.

-“Free public transportation would allow Kansas citizens access to employment and education opportunities, which would lead to better quality of life for our community,” he said.
+“Free public transportation would allow Kansas citizens to access employment and education opportunities, which would improve the quality of life for our community,” he said.

 “A way to solve all our deepest problems”

 In recent years, many major cities have introduced zero-fare public transport, including Los Angeles, Salt Lake City, Denver, and Boston.

 The man who wants to make public transport free in Boston is City Councilor Michelle Wu.

 “In Boston, public transport can be a way to tackle all of our deepest challenges: climate change, addressing income inequality gaps and addressing racial inequality, heavy traffic and congestion,” Wu explains.
 “But we see that without a functioning system that is reliable and accessible to everyone, transport is actually a barrier to all of these opportunities.”